mobileboxlab/appium-log-reader/README.md

 API examples use [httpie](https://httpie.org), a command-line HTTP client.

-Retrieve a collection of all log messages.
+Retrieve a collection of all log messages:

 ```bash
 http http://127.0.0.1:5000/api/v1/logs